More on the late Mr. and Mrs. Hughes

 George Calhoun Mikell

 An old clipping from the Clinch County News, dated November 8, 1929 gives a brief history of the Mikell family, beginning with George Mikell who was a pioneer settler of Clinch County.
-Two of his grandsons, George Calhoun Mikell and Otis Willie Mikell (subject of earlier post – see Ola Crews and Otis Mikell) became residents of Ray City, GA.
-The news clipping, which provided in part the following information , is transcripted below.
+Three of his grandsons, Rufus Lane Mikell, George Calhoun Mikell and Otis Willie Mikell (subject of earlier post – see Ola Crews and Otis Mikell) became residents of Ray City, GA.
+The news clipping, which provided in part the following information , is transcribed below.

 George Calhoun Mikell, Ray City, Georgia